TR3650 History

 Fluids and Fluid Level

-The fluid level in a 2001-2004 TR3650 should be filled to 3.2 quarts from a full drain.
-This results in a fill approximately 3/4 inch below the fill plug.
+The fluid level in a ANY TR3650 should be filled to 3.2 quarts from a full drain.
+This results in a fill approximately 3/4 inch below the fill plug or a 2001-2004.
 This was a change published in a service bulletin to help eliminate scraping while shifting when the transmission is cold.
 The 2005-2010 case was redesigned to locate the fill plug in a lower position and again latter in an even lower position.
 Discussions on fluid level have continued to be controversial.
 The only "Official" statements from Ford or Tremec is 3.0 Liters of fluid regardless of where it comes to relative to the fill plug.
-In US measure this is 3.2 quarts.
+In US measure this at 3.2 quarts from a dull drain.

 Inherent Strength

 The TR3650 is a rather strong transmission but its weak spot in a high-torque application is the 10-spline input shaft.
 These stock shafts tend to shear off when launching a 500 HP car at the drag strip.
 To remedy this, builders have been modifying original input shafts by grafting a new 26-spline front onto the gear.
-A better solution is the recent availability of an all-new shaft made from 9310 alloy steel.
-This puts the TR3650 at an even higher estimated torque rating of about 525 ft/lbs and somewhere around 600 HP.
-At the present time, these 9310 alloy input shafts are not available.
-There are imported one-piece input shafts made of the OE rated 8620 grade steel available, but I still prefer the grafted "Combo" shafts at this time for their proven superior strength record.
+A better solution is the availability of a custom aftermarket shaft which puts the TR3650 at an even higher estimated torque rating of about 525 ft/lbs and somewhere around 600 HP.

 Aftermarket Gear Sets

-To date, there is one custom aftermarket gear set available for the TR3650.
+To date, there has been one custom aftermarket gear set available for the TR3650.
 It is a 2.90 first gear, close-ratio set that brings the TR3650 to a rating of about 700 ft/lbs of flywheel torque.
 Ratios are 2.90, 1.91, 1.37, 1.00.
 On the negative side of this, the gears can whine a bit more than stock.
 The fifth gear ratios are limited to 0.53 and 0.58 which are undesirable for track applications.
 Custom ratios of 0.63 and 0.69 do exist.
+Unfortunately, these gears were discontinued in late 2023.

 Racing Applications - Scatter Shield

 The integral aluminum bell housing of the TR3650 restricts the use of this transmission where SFI requirements are specified.
-A solution is to replace the front housing with a custom adapter plate that will allow it to bolt to a traditional bell housing that does meet SFI specifications.
-Once the scatter shield conversion is performed, the cost of this all-out racing TR3650 rivals that of the T56 Magnum.
+A solution is to replace the front housing with a custom adapter plate that will allow it to bolt to a traditional bell housing that does meet SFI specifications, but the cost of this all-out racing TR3650 rivals that of the T56 Magnum.